mui/base-ui/docs/data/base/components/slider/slider.md

 </Slider.Root>
 ```

-You can specify the `largeStep` prop to change the step when the user holds the <kbd>shift</kbd> key, snapping to multiples of 10 by default.
+You can specify the `largeStep` prop to change the step when the user holds the <kbd class="key">shift</kbd> key, snapping to multiples of 10 by default.

 ## Range Sliders